 The restructuring steps taken have seriously strengthened resilience within Semperit's Industrial Sector and laid solid foundations for future growth.
 As far as the existing industrial segments are concerned, the priorities are a significant increase in customer proximity, a more market-oriented alignment of the entire organisation and a stronger focus on applications.
 The goal is to serve existing and future markets faster, more effectively, and more efficiently.
-Added to this is systematic continuous improvement across all areas of the company, which is intended to further improve the Semperit Group's competitive position and sustainability. in order to reach the defined targets the organic growth potential within the Industrial Sector will be on profiting from key trends, improving the geographical footprint, broadening the range of business activities within the Industrial Sector, and making progress with digitalisation and circular economy.
+Added to this is systematic continuous improvement across all areas of the company, which is intended to further improve the Semperit Group's competitive position and sustainability. in order to reach the defined targets the organic growth potential within the Industrial Sector will be combined with an inorganic M&A strategy.
+The focus of the strategic M&A activities will be on profiting from key trends, improving the geographical footprint, broadening the range of business activities within the Industrial Sector, and making progress with digitalisation and circular economy.